Preparing for your headteacher appraisal

 1. Stage 1: review your own performance

-2. Stage 2: meet the external adviser shortly before the review meeting
+2. Stage 2: meet the external adviser before the review meeting

 3. Stage 3: the governors and the external adviser will hold a pre-meeting